samcarey/bad-spaceship/README.md

   but only because devs are too lazy to supply an infinite flow of new maps.
   That's why our maps our all procedurally generated. 👍
 - Getting penalized for just plain bad luck.
-  That's why we have invented a system called Karma, where all the bad things that happen to you are eventually balanced out by the good! 😇
+  That's why we have invented a system called Karma™, where all the bad things that happen to you are eventually balanced out by the good! 😇

 ...you get the idea.